deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

 checking for their presence on a list of prices in Datastore. `nomulus` is used to load and update these lists from flat text files.
 The format of this list is
 simple: It is a newline-delimited CSV text file with each line containing the label and its price (including currency specifier in ISO-4217 format).
-As an
-example:
+Any individual label may not appear more than once in the file.
+Here's an example of the formatting:

 ```
 premium,USD 100